Redgate Flyway

 2. In a real world scenario, we can generate different baseline scripts if your environments are not in synch, but let's keep the POC simple.

-Test Flyway Out
+Test Flyway

-1. Powershell scripts for Windows systems can be found here
+1. PowerShell scripts for Windows

-2. Bash scripts for Unix systems can be found here
+2. Bash scripts for Unix systems

 Please note – In all cases, we recommend you use a separate, non-essential environment for the Proof of Concept.
 We cannot accept responsibility for any issues resulting from setting up the Proof of Concept.
 Any activities carried out on production or otherwise important systems are against our advice and at your own risk.